kubernetes/kubernetes/examples/volumes/flexvolume/README.md

 # Flexvolume

 Flexvolume enables users to write their own drivers and add support for their volumes in Kubernetes.
-Vendor drivers should be installed in the volume plugin path on every Kubelet node and on master node(s) if "-enable-controller-attach-detach" Kubelet option is enabled.
+Vendor drivers should be installed in the volume plugin path on every Kubelet node and on master node(s) if "--enable-controller-attach-detach" Kubelet option is enabled.

 *Note: Flexvolume is an alpha feature and is most likely to change in future*

 ## Prerequisites

-Install the vendor driver on all nodes (also on master nodes if "-enable-controller-attach-detach" Kubelet option is enabled) in the plugin path.
+Install the vendor driver on all nodes (also on master nodes if "--enable-controller-attach-detach" Kubelet option is enabled) in the plugin path.
 Path for installing the plugin: /usr/libexec/kubernetes/kubelet-plugins/volume/exec/\<vendor~driver\>/\<driver\>

 For example to add a 'cifs' driver, by vendor 'foo' install the driver at: /usr/libexec/kubernetes/kubelet-plugins/volume/exec/\<foo~cifs\>/cifs

 ## Plugin details
 The plugin expects the following call-outs are implemented for the backend drivers.
 Some call-outs are optional.
-Call-outs are invoked from the Kubelet & Controller manager nodes.
+Call-outs are invoked from the Kubelet & the Controller manager nodes.
+Call-outs are invoked from Controller-manager only when "--enable-controller-attach-detach" Kubelet option is enabled.

 ### Driver invocation model:

 #### Init:
 Initializes the driver.
+Called during Kubelet & Controller manager initialization.

 ```
 <driver executable> init
 ```

 #### Get volume name:
 Get a cluster wide unique volume name for the volume.
+Called from both Kubelet & Controller manager.

 ```
 <driver executable> getvolumename <json options>
 ```

 #### Attach:
 Attach the volume specified by the given spec on the given host.
 On success, returns the device path where the device is attached on the node.
-Nodename param is only valid if "-enable-controller-attach-detach" Kubelet option is enabled.
+Nodename param is only valid/relevant if "--enable-controller-attach-detach" Kubelet option is enabled.
+Called from both Kubelet & Controller manager.

 This call-out does not pass "secrets" specified in Flexvolume spec.
 If your driver requires secrets, do not implement this call-out and instead use "mount" call-out and implement attach and mount in that call-out.